gelftheshot/sorting_algorithms/README.md

 Feel free to dive in, learn, and contribute!

-GitHub Copilot: # Bubble Sort Algorithm
+Bubble Sort Algorithm

-This repository contains a C implementation of the Bubble Sort algorithm.
+this file contains a C implementation of the Bubble Sort algorithm.

-## Code Overview
+0-bubble_sort.c

 The provided code is a function that performs bubble sort on an integer array.
 Bubble sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements and swaps them if they are in the wrong order.
 The pass through the list is repeated until the list is sorted.